CarouselDancing/vive-sync-client/README.md

-# Vive client for the avatar network synchronization using Mirror
+# SteamVR client for the Synchronization of IKRig based Avatars using Mirror

-The repository contains a submodule shared with the server and needs to be cloned recursively:
+The repository contains a submodule shared with the [server](https://github.com/CarouselDancing/vive-sync-server) and needs to be cloned recursively:

 ```